 Technical Activities 2017 – 2018

 Where to start?
-The team added all sorts of hardware and software over these two years so that FM107.5 is becoming a multi-media station.
+The team has added all sorts of hardware and software so that FM107.5 is becoming a multi-media station.

 The photo above shows our reconstructed Control Room.
 The rack is starting to burst at the seams (again), but at least we don’t trip over the cables as much as before, and we have a bit more storage space.

 What isn’t obvious is that most of our equipment has had to be replaced due to it wearing out, or not being able to handle our requirements.
 We are indebted to the Community Broadcasting Foundation Ltd (CBF) who has financed the purchase of a lot of the new equipment and software.